taraw28/ling567-22wi-bcj/lab5.md

   - agreement
     - add in morphology?
   - questions
-    - wait for feedback from lab4
+    - made changes
+     - to lexicon as per feedback from lab 4 to replace what and who w/ thing and person, respectively.  (got snippet)
+     - added y/n questions to matrix q/n (got snippet)
     - try making nganyji optional
   - argument optionality
     - wait for feedback from lab4